Sanitary Sewer System information

 The Sanitary Sewer System

-Dont Flush These Items
+Don't Flush These Items

-The system is divided into two major sewer sheds with approximately 2/3 of the sewer system draining to the Bethel Park Waste Water Treatment Facility, located in South Park, and the remaining 1/3 drainage to ALCOSAN (Allegheny County Sanitary Authority).
-These two water sheds are then delineated into nine smaller subsheds corresponding to their drainage area.
+The system is divided into two major sewer sheds with approximately 2/3 of the sewer system draining to the Bethel Park Wastewater Treatment Facility, located in South Park, and the remaining 1/3 drainage to ALCOSAN (Allegheny County Sanitary Authority).
+These two water sheds are then delineated into nine smaller sub sheds corresponding to their drainage area.

-Each year the Municipality of Bethel Park budgets for projects that are developed to mitigate potential malfunctions within the system.
+Each year, the Municipality of Bethel Park budgets for projects that are developed to mitigate potential malfunctions within the System.
 Projects consist of internal and external repairs.